-- 21. Why is the AD curve downward sloping? - 22.
-What variables would cause a shift in the AD curve? - 23.
-What are the five regions of the aggregate supply curve diagram? - 24.
-Why is the AS curve gently rising in the full employment range? - 25.
-Why is the AS curve flat, rather than upward sloping, in the recession range? - 26.
-Why is there no immediate response in the AS curve to an increase in inflation? - 27.
-What factors would cause a shift in the AS curve (and in some cases, the maximum output)? - 28.
-What is the classical school's rationale for the slope of the AS curve?
-Chapter 13 Aggregate Supply, Aggregate Demand, and Inflation: Putting It All Together 3
+15. Why is the AD curve downward sloping?

+16. What variables would cause a shift in the AD curve?

+17. What are the five regions of the aggregate supply curve diagram?

+18. Why is the AS curve gently rising in the full employment range?

+19. Why is the AS curve flat, rather than upward sloping, in the recession range?

+20. Why is there no immediate response in the AS curve to an increase in inflation?

+21. What factors would cause a shift in the AS curve (and in some cases, the maximum output)?

+22. What is the classical school's rationale for the slope of the AS curve?

-- 29. One of the simplifying assumptions in the macroeconomic AD/AS model is that only the level of spending is important, not its composition.
-What does the "composition of spending" entail? - 30.
-(In appendix) Is the difference between the classical school and the Keynesians only a matter of time (i.e. the time of the adjustment to the long run full employment equilibrium), or is there a more fundamental difference in world view between the two approaches?
+23. One of the simplifying assumptions in the macroeconomic AD/AS model is that only the level of spending is important, not its composition.
+What does the "composition of spending" entail?